pyvista/pyvista/CONTRIBUTING.rst

 PyVista uses `pre-commit`_ to enforce PEP8 and other styles automatically.
 Please see the `Style Checking section <#style-checking>`_ for further details.

+Docstrings
+^^^^^^^^^^

+PyVista uses Python docstrings to create reference documentation for our Python APIs.
+Docstrings are read by developers, interactive Python users, and readers of our online documentation.
+This page describes how to write these docstrings for PyVista.

+* PyVista follows the ``numpydoc`` style for its docstrings.
+Please follow the `numpydoc Style Guide`_.
+* Be sure to describe all ``Parameters`` and ``Returns`` for all public methods.
+* We strongly encourage you to add an example section.
+PyVista is a visual library, so adding examples that show a plot will really help users figure out what individual methods do.

 Branch Naming Conventions